RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Cards-and-Chipsets.md

  - Ralink RT5572 <- _present in Panda PAU09 (2.4Ghz/5Ghz - USB)_
  - Realtek RTL8723BE <- _present in Realtek RTL8723BE card (2.4 Ghz - PCIe)_

 Of course, there are more compatible and fully working chipsets, these are only some examples.
 And of course there are more cards and devices using the chipsets listed here as well.
-We put only some examples of cards to buy which are fully compatible working chipsets.
+We put only some examples of cards to buy which are using fully compatible working chipsets.

 __Chipsets with known problems__: